danknights/mice5035/tutorials/04_data_cleaning/README.md

 colnames(phylum) <- sapply(strsplit(colnames(phylum),";"),function(xx) xx[length(xx)])
 ```

 Let's make a new column that is just "Generation" (Thai/1st/2nd/Control).
-The `|` in `map$Sample.Group == "Karen1st" | map$Sample.Group == "HmongThai"` is a logical "OR" operator.
-It makes the statement TRUE for every row in the mapping table where Sample.Group is "Karen1st" or "HmongThai", and FALSE otherwise.
+The `|` in `map$Sample.Group == "Karen1st" | map$Sample.Group == "Hmong1st"` is a logical "OR" operator.
+It makes the statement TRUE for every row in the mapping table where Sample.Group is "Karen1st" or "Hmong1st", and FALSE otherwise.
 Paste these into your source file and then execute them.
 ```bash
 map$Generation <- "Thai" # fill with Thai to start
 map$Generation[map$Sample.Group == "Karen1st" | map$Sample.Group == "Hmong1st"] <- "1stGen"